Maling Kutang: Plot

-Syamsul (Indra Birowo) and his wife Yuyun (Deswita Maharani) run an unsuccessful grocery store and are looking for a way to compete with that run by the friendly Ina (Kinaryosih), which is always full.
+Syamsul (Indra Birowo) and his wife Yuyun (Deswita Maharani) run an unsuccessful grocery shop and are seeking a way to compete with that run by the friendly Ina (Kinaryosih), which is always busy.
 Meanwhile, Sugeni (Arie K. Utung) is a chocolate salesman who wears a gorilla costume while working.
 As he is unsuccessful, his grandmother (Nani Widjaja) tells him to work as a transvestite.
-When this fails, the upset Sugeni throws away his grandmother's polka dot bra which he is wearing.
+When this fails, an upset Sugeni throws away his grandmother's polka-dot bra, which he is wearing.
 It lands in front of Ina's shop.
 Ina, awakened by the noise, goes outside moments after Sugeni flees.

-Yuyun, a strong believer in the supernatural, sees Ina pick up the bra and assumes that she is praying to it; she credits these prayers for Ina's successful business.
+Yuyun, a firm believer in the supernatural, sees Ina pick up the bra and assumes that she is praying to it; she credits these prayers with Ina's successful business.
 She tells Syamsul to steal the bra, and the following night they sneak into Ina's home and take all of the bras there.
-Sugeni, meanwhile, is scolded by his grandmother for losing her bra and must find it.
+Sugeni, meanwhile, is scolded by his grandmother for losing her bra and is told he must find it.

 The theft becomes a national sensation after it is reported, leading Syamsul to have nightmares.
 He attempts to throw the bra off the balcony, but is stopped by Yuyun.
-As they are fighting, Sugeni passes by and sees the bra before they finish their argument.
-That night he sneaks into Yuyun and Syamsul's home, dressed as a demon, to take the bra, but must leave after he is spotted.
-The following day Syamsul and Yuyun call a dukun (shaman) to exorcise their home; the dukun is actually Sugeni in disguise, and he tells Syamsul to discard the bra.
-When Syamsul does this, the bra is caught on a passing odong-odong (carriage).
+As they argue, Sugeni passes by and sees the bra before they finish.
+That night, he sneaks into Yuyun and Syamsul's home, dressed as a demon, to retrieve the bra, but is forced to leave after being spotted.
+The following day, Syamsul and Yuyun call a dukun (shaman) to exorcise their home; the dukun is actually Sugeni in disguise, and he tells Syamsul to discard the bra.
+When Syamsul does so, the bra becomes caught on a passing odong-odong (carriage).
 Yuyun cries out that the driver has stolen her bra, and the villagers chase the odong-odong and begin beating the driver.
 Yuyun, meanwhile, steals the bra.